Cold Spring Water

 Our commitment is to you and to our environment.
 In order to serve you best, it is important to inform us of any allergy you, or anyone in your traveling party, have.

 Without compromising cleanliness, we choose chemical-free, non-harmful, plant-based cleaning products.
 The respiratory health of our hard working staff, and our guests, remains a top priority.
 For years, our product of choice is Melaleuca.
 Proven safe and effective, the EPA placed Sol-U-Guard on their approved list for cleaning, sanitizing, and disinfecting against viruses like SARS and COVID-19.
 Used throughout the inn, Melaleuca products provide protection and piece-of-mind.
 For those with allergies, all current housekeeping products used in guest rooms include, but are not limited to, Melaleuca’s Sol-U-Guard, Mela-magic, and Clear Power; additional products include Windex, Murphy’s Oil Soap, Magic Eraser, occasionally Tilex, and other agents.

-Almost all guest room carpets have been replaced with wood flooring for a better night’s sleep.
-Several rooms have area rugs and there are a few more rooms slotted to have their wall-to-wall carpeting removed.
-Flooring details for each guest room is noted on room’s description.
+Almost all guest room carpets have been replaced with wood flooring for a better night’s sleep; there are only two rooms remaining with wall-to-wall carpeting.
+Several rooms have area rugs, and flooring details for each guest room is noted on each room’s description.